yhs666/mc-docs.zh-cn/articles/app-service/web-sites-dotnet-troubleshoot-visual-studio.md

     The name must be must be unique (no other Azure storage account can have the same name).
 If the name you enter is already in use you'll get a chance to change it.

-    The URL to access your storage account will be *{name}*.core.chinacloudapi.cn.
+    The URL to access your storage account will be *{name}*.core.chinacloudsites.cn.
 2. Set the **Region or Affinity Group** drop-down list to the region closest to you.

     This setting specifies which Azure datacenter will host your storage account.
 For this tutorial your choice won't make a noticeable difference, but for a production web app you want your web server and your storage account to be in the same region to minimize latency and data egress charges.
 The web app (which you'll create later) should run in a region as close as possible to the browsers accessing your web app in order to minimize latency.